Ora (marque): History

 Great Wall Motors announced the creation of the new Ora brand, dedicated to a new line of electric cars, in May 2018.
 At the time, the brand was launched with two initial models: the crossover iQ5 (later iQ) and city car R1 (later Black Cat).
 Sales of the iQ officially kicked off the brand in August 2018.
 The third Ora model R2 (later White Cat) was first previewed in June 2019, with production officially beginning in July 2020.

-The Ora brand entered Europe, Thailand, Malaysia, South Africa and Australia in late 2022, Brazil in 2023, and Brunei in 8 December 2023.
+The Ora brand entered Europe, Thailand, Malaysia, South Africa and Australia in late 2022, Brazil in 2023, and Brunei on 8 December 2023.
 Ora was unveiled at Indonesia International Auto Show 2023 and is planned to be marketed in Indonesia in 2024.

 The naming of the "Cat" series vehicles is reportedly based on a Deng Xiaoping's famous quote: "No matter if it is a white cat or a black cat; as long as it can catch mice, it is a good cat."